FRRouting/frr/doc/developer/topotests.rst

 Installation and Setup
 ----------------------

-Only tested with Ubuntu 16.04 and Ubuntu 18.04 (which uses Mininet 2.2.x).
+Only tested with Ubuntu 20.04 and Ubuntu 18.04.

 Instructions are the same for all setups (i.e. ExaBGP is only used for BGP tests).